ArmaanSethi/Hindsight-Experience-Replay-and-Hierarchical-Reinforcement-Learning/README.md

 # Hindsight Experience Replay and Hierarchical Reinforcement Learning
 Comp 781 Project

-## How to use Hindsight Experience Replay
+## How to use Hindsight Experience Replay and Hierarchical Reinforcement Learning
 Setup using OpenAI gyms.
 There are many tutorials online that will do a lot better than me.
+Then you can clone this repo and use the code I added to the baselines they provided.

 ### Getting started
 Training an agent is very simple: